aekaplan/aekaplan.github.io/_posts/2013-03-21-wireframing.md

 ###Meet Balsamiq

-<a href="http://www.balsamiq.com/" target="_blank">Balsamiq</a> is a wireframing application for quick mockups.
+[Balsamiq](http://www.balsamiq.com/) is a wireframing application for quick mockups.
 It's like sketching except that it's digital, allowing you to easily tweak and rearrange your ideas.

 I prefer low-fidelity wireframes because they allow you to focus on the core functionality and user experience while avoiding time-consuming specifics.
-Oftentimes if you deliver a wireframe that look &#8220;too finished&#8221; the client might think it's the final design.
+Oftentimes if you deliver a wireframe that look "too finished"; the client might think it's the final design.

 This keeps the conversations focused on what matters: the user experience!